bevy-procedural/modelling/README.md

     -   [ ] Topology
 -->

+-   Extensions

+    -   [x] bevy
--   Backends
+    -   [x] wgpu

-    -   [x] Bevy
+    -   [x] nalgebra (when not using bevy)
-    -   [ ] wgpu
+    -   [x] SVG import/ [ ] export
-    -   [ ] STL export/import
+    -   [ ] STL import/export
-    -   [ ] OBJ export/import
+    -   [ ] OBJ import/export

-    -   [x] SVG import
+## Customization via Traits

+The availability of algorithms and operations for different mesh data structures is represented by traits.
+Some examples:

+-   The `Transformable` trait indicates that you can apply affine transformation to a mesh and implements methods such as `translate` and `rotate`.
+-   The `EuclideanMeshType` indicates that the mesh has vertex positions and lives in an Euclidean space and associates the mesh data type with a `Scalar` and `Vector` type etc.
+-   The `MakePrismatoid` trait implements methods such as `insert_pyramid` or `insert_cube`.
+-   The `MeshTypeHalfEdge` trait indicates that the mesh is based on a half-edge data structure (or can be treated as if) and makes sure that the mesh uses edge implementations that implement half-edge related methods like `twin_id`.
+It also enables the use of many algorithms that are currently only implemented for half-edge meshes.

+For a full list of traits see the [documentation](https://docs.rs/procedural_modelling).

+When using this trait-based library, you need to define your own type of `Mesh` and implement all traits you need.
+For most traits all methods have reasonable default implementations.
+This allows you to quickly implement meshes backed by a custom data structure or using custom vertex, face, edge, or mesh payloads.
+If you don't need anything special, you can use one of our default implementations such as `Bevy3dMesh` or the generic backend-agnostic `MeshNd<d>`.
+See `backends/bevy/mesh3d.rs` or `backends/nalgebra/mesh_nd.rs` for the exemplary default implementations.

 ## Features

 The following cargo features are available:

--   `meshopt` -- Use [Meshopt](https://github.com/gwihlidal/meshopt-rs) to optimize the performance of generated meshes.
 -   `bevy` -- Compiles with support for bevy.
-Necessary for the examples and the editor.
+-   `wgpu` -- Compiles with support for wgpu.
+-   `example_deps` -- Compiles with the dependencies necessary for the examples.
+-   `netsci` -- Enable network science tools.
+-   `svg` -- Enable SVG import.
+Adds [usvg](https://github.com/linebender/resvg) as a dependency.
+-   `fonts` -- Enable font rendering.
+Adds [ab_glyph](https://github.com/alexheretic/ab-glyph) as a dependency.
+-   `meshopt` -- Enable mesh optimization.
+Adds [meshopt](https://github.com/gwihlidal/meshopt-rs) as a dependency.
--   `benchmarks` -- Enable [criterion](https://github.com/bheisler/criterion.rs) for the benchmarks.
+-   `nalgebra` -- Enable [nalgebra](https://nalgebra.org/) as a backend.
+This is usually required for anything but bevy.

 For development only:

 -   `sweep_debug` -- Collect debug information during the sweepline triangulation and enable visualizations in the bevy backend.
 -   `sweep_debug_print` -- Print debug information for the sweepline triangulation.
+-   `bevy_dynamic` -- Use dynamic linking for bevy.
+This is useful for faster incremental builds.

 ## Triangulation algorithms